euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 where :math:`x, u, \varepsilon` are respectively *state* variables, *control* variables and *perturbations*.
 State variables are the “memory” of the system.
-The stored energy :math:`E_{sto}` is here the only state variable, but more will appear in section [ss:ss:sub:`m`\ odel].
+The stored energy :math:`E_{sto}` is here the only state variable, but more will appear in section :ref:`ss-ss-model`.
 Control variables, which is here the injected power :math:`P_{grid}` are the one which value be chosen to optimize the cost :math:`J`.